sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

 <img src="./images/vm-gitops-1-gitea-repo-view.png" alt="Gitea repo" width="400">

+Click into your repository.
 You can copy the URL as in this screenshot:

 <img src="./images/vm-gitops-2-gitea-repo-copy.png" alt="Copy Gitea repo URL" width="400">